Horemheb: Reign

 A statue of Horemheb with Amun at the Museo Egizio of Turin, Italy.

 Upon his accession, Horemheb initiated a comprehensive series of internal transformations to the power structures of Akhenaten's reign, due to the preceding transfer of state power from Amun's priests to Akhenaten's government officials.
-Horemheb "appointed judges and regional tribunes ... reintroduced local religious authorities" and divided legal power "between Upper Egypt and Lower Egypt" between "the Viziers of Thebes and Memphis respectively."
+Horemheb "appointed judges and regional tribunes reintroduced local religious authorities" and divided legal power "between Upper Egypt and Lower Egypt" between "the Viziers of Thebes and Memphis respectively."

 These deeds are recorded in a stela which the king erected at the foot of his Tenth Pylon at Karnak.
-Occasionally called The Great Edict of Horemheb, it is a copy of the actual text of the king's decree to re-establish order to the Two Lands and curb abuses of state authority.
-The stela's creation and prominent location emphasizes the great importance which Horemheb placed upon domestic reform.
+(Note: The Edict of Horemheb inscription was discovered near the 10th pylon at the Karnak Temple Complex in Egypt by Egyptologist Gaston Maspero.
+The date of discovery was around February or March during 1882.
+The artifact was discovered in damaged condition, and approximately one third of the text is missing) Occasionally called The Great Edict of Horemheb, it is a copy of the actual text of the king's decree to re-establish order to the Two Lands and curb abuses of state authority.
+The stela's coronation and prominent location emphasizes the great importance which Horemheb placed upon domestic reform.

+When Haremheb ascended the throne after the death of Ay II, he consolidated his rule by centralizing the state and continuing to establish a court in Thebes, where he could supervise the powerful and scheming priests there.
+He had his successful reforms inscribed on the tenth pylon in the temple complex in nearby Karnak.
+The text can be interpreted as a “government code”, defined by the direct will of this ruler.